Kenai River Salmon Fisheries

 Gear restrictions specific to the Kenai River dipnet fishery

-In this fishery, there are no additional gear restrictions over what is found in the general statewide definition of dipnet, found under the “Permit & Regulations” tab above.
+In this fishery, there are no additional gear restrictions over what is found in the general statewide definition of dipnet, found under the “Permits & Regulations” tab above.

 When to go: general run timing and peak harvest times